Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/01-aie_lenet_tutorial/README.md

   <summary>AI Engine Kernels and Graph Representation</summary>

 ### AI Engine Kernels and Graph Representation
 An AI Engine kernel is a C/C++ program written using specialized intrinsic calls that targets the VLIW vector processor.
 The AI Engine compiler compiles the kernel code to produce an executable ELF file for each of the AI Engines being used in the design.
-Review [AI Engine Kernel Programming Section in the AI Engine Documentation](https://www.xilinx.com/html_docs/xilinx2022_1/vitis_doc/ciz1611769309578.html) for a high-level overview of kernel programming.
+Review the [AI Engine Kernel Programming](https://docs.xilinx.com/access/sources/dita/topic?Doc_Version=2022.2%20English&url=ug1079-ai-engine-kernel-coding&resourceid=rqd1569347808309.html) section in the AI Engine Documentation  for a high-level overview of kernel programming.
 These kernels can be stitched together to function as AI Engine graphs written in C++.
 The AI Engine compiler writes a summary of compilation results called `lenet.aiecompile_summary`.
 You can view the graph by running the following command:

 `vitis_analyzer build/Work/lenet.aiecompile_summary`